 Q: How is Low Pressure Fitness Taught?

 A: Initial sessions are performed one-on-one with the instructor due to the technicalities of the postures and breath sequences which must be mastered before group instruction.
 In person instruction can be performed either in clinic, online or outdoors.
 Clients begin in one-on-one instruction, then may progress to a small group instruction and/or group class exercise via online instruction.
-At CORE Functional Wellness we offer both in clinic instruction and distance instruction through our Telehealth live stream portal.
+At CORE Functional Wellness we offer both in clinic instruction and online instruction through Zoom as part of a client's treatment plan.

 is proud to be one of the first 21 Occupational and Physical Therapists trained by Dr. Rial in Low Pressure Fitness in the United States.
 Carol is excited to bring this new technique to women who want to learn a way to better manage abdominal and pelvic pressures to prevent and correct core dysfunction; with an added bonus of improved abdominal tone and posture.